LazzaAU/skill_InternetRadio/instructions/en.md

 This skill is a simple radio player that plays stations that are configured in the config.json.template file.
 You can add and remove stations to suit your taste.
 Please see below details.

-The radio skill may or may not turn off using voice commands, it will depend on the level of the music playing.
-If Alice doesn't respond to "Stop playing radio" then I suggest you ask her via the web ui, or alternatively in the command line you can type "mpc stop".

-This skill comes with a multitude of Stations to choose from already.
+This skill comes with a several Stations to choose from already.
 You can add your own if required as per below

 - TIP: If your looking for a more advanced radio skill, try [Nepos MultiRoom Radio skill](https://github.com/poulsp/skill_MultiRoomRadioManager/blob/master/instructions/en.md)